John Furla

 John Furla (August 15, 1870 – May 31, 1938) was a Greek-American track and field athlete who competed in the 1904 Summer Olympics.
 In 1904 he was thirteenth in marathon competition.

+Furla was born in Greece, and emigrated to the United States settling in Chicago in about 1893.

 Furla, a St. Louis resident who sold fruit at the World's Fair, later owned the city's largest fruit wholesale company.